vtex/shoreline/styleguides/admin/documentation/table/column.md

 ### Search

 This is the input you should use when implementing search on the table.
-It's behavior is documented at [Search](/form/search)'s page.
+Its behavior is documented in [Search](/form/search)'s page.

 ### Toolbar